raspy135/Qun-mk2/README.md

 **LINE in THRU**: If it is AUTO, it is automatically turn on or off LINE IN pass through by mono / poly setting.
 If it is on, the synth always passes the signal to looper.
 If it is off, then line in through is always off.
 The gain is fixed to 1.

 **Seq Ctl MIDI**: Assign Sequencer/Looper control MIDI channel.
 Default is off.
-See "Sequencer/Looper Control MIDI specification" for detail.
+See the [Sequencer/Looper Control MIDI specification](#sequencer--looper-control-midi-specification) for detail.

 **Sync Mode**: `STOP, MIDI, 2PPQ, 4PPQ, 24PPQ, MOUT, MOUT2`.
 Select clock source for sequencer and LFO.
-See `Clock synchronization` for detail.
+See the [Clock synchronization](#clock-synchronization) section for detail.

 ## SYS:SYSTEM2